GroggyOtter/PeepAHK/README.md

 ### Peep.display_text := [num]
 This setting controls how text is displayed to the user.

-1 = Use the custom GUI to dispaly formatted text
+1 = Use the custom GUI to display formatted text
 -1 = Use Window's default message box
-0 = No dispaly is shown but the peep object is still returned
+0 = No display is shown but the peep object is still returned

 * [`Peep.display_text := 1`](https://i.imgur.com/dqnCxYY.png)
 * [`Peep.display_text := -1`](https://i.imgur.com/YIoh8eU.png)